roberson-io/overthewire/README.md

 pip install requests
 ```

 You may run into issues depending on how Python is installed in your environment.
-Check out the [Installing packages using pip and virtual environments](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment)
+Check out the [Installing packages using pip and virtual environments](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) guide.

 When you're finished with your virtual environment, deactivate with the `deactivate` command.